 The Australian Government has responsibilities for biodiversity conservation through the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) - the Australian Government's key piece of environmental legislation.
 It provides a legal framework to protect and manage nationally and internationally important flora, fauna, ecological communities and heritage places - defined in the Act as matters of national environmental significance.

-The objective of the Environmental Stewardship Program within Caring for our Country was to maintain and improve the quality and extent of targeted high public value environmental assets on private land.
+The objective of the Environmental Stewardship Programme was to maintain and improve the quality and extent of targeted high public value environmental assets on private land.

-An important component of the Caring for Our Country initiative is the National Reserve System.
-This is a nation-wide network of reserves especially set up to protect Australia's unique natural environment for current and future generations.
+The National Reserve System is a nation-wide network of reserves especially set up to protect Australia's unique natural environment for current and future generations.

 The Australian Government recognises that conservation of biodiversity on private land is an important way to protect Australia's biodiversity.